Starting October 1st, Online Tickets for All Art Facilities on Naoshima, Teshima, and Inujima. Please check here for more details.

 Haisha

-Haisha, meaning "dentist", was once the home and office of a dentist, and Shinro Ohtake converted the entire building into a work of art.
+"Haisha", meaning "dentist", was once the home and office of a dentist, and Shinro Ohtake converted the entire building into a work of art.
 The house incorporates an eclectic array of stylistic elements, appearing in some places like a sculpture, in others like a painting, and in still others like a collage or scrapbook.
 The title of the work, Dreaming Tongue, represents the process of holding something in one's mouth and recalling a dream by retracing the taste and scent.

 Haisha